 Remove the custard from the fridge.
 It has to be thoroughly cold, or else it will not whip.

 Pour it into the bowl of a stand or hand-held mixer.
-Start beating at low speed and gradually increase the speed to high.
+With the whisk attachment on, start whipping at low speed and gradually increase the speed to high.
 Whip until soft peaks form and it is two times its volume.
 It should hold its shape when lifted with a spoon.

 With the mixer running add the alcohol, a little at a time.
 The custard will become looser, but should not lose volume.
 Keep beating for a full minute.